agilepro/epiconsciousness/docs/Religion/on-god.md

 Any religion based on a god with these qualities seems more like a human-centric religion than one really about god.

+## What Causes Theists?

+Theists believe (arrogantly) that the universe must work in a way that is intuitive to them.
+They look at a watch, and it does not evolve.
+They look at a painting, and it does not evolve.
+They look at their living room, and it does not clean up or organize itself.
+This experience at home forms their intuition about the world and nothing in the house evolves on its own within their lifespan.

+But when they were children, they had the experience of their parents providing everything they needed.
+The parent produced things without them having any idea how they were produced.
+This forms the basis of the idea that it is possible for someone to produce things as needed.
+They then apply this home learning to the world and conclude there must be SOMETHING that is acting like a parent, and making the world exist.

+To be fair, evolution is extremely complex and takes work to understand.
+Their mistake is thinking that the world SHOULD be intuitive and easy to understand.
+When they can't understand it, they give up and say that God did it.
+It is just easier.